autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/09/README.md

 <br>

-* in addition, note that this contract has no error handling, so an obvious security issue is **unchecked calls returns value**.
+* in addition, note that this contract has no error handling, so an obvious security issue is **unchecked call return values**.
-    - in other words, each time a contract sends `ether` to another, it depends on the other contract’s code to handle the transaction and determine the transaction’s success. for instance, the contract might not have a `payable` `fallback()`, or have a malicious `fallback()` or `payable` function.
+    - in other words, each time a contract sends `ether` to another, it depends on the other contract’s code to handle the transaction and determine its success.
+    - for instance, the contract might not have a `payable` `fallback()`, or have a malicious `fallback()` or `payable` function.
     - if the new `king` is a contract address instead of a EOA, it could redirect `transfer()` and revert its transaction, skipping the execution of the next lines:

 ```